SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 The proper way to hand this is to use a single _Aus_, which is placed in the correct family.
 In both species _Aus_ is the Original genus, in _Aus bus_, this is also a Parent taxon.
 In case of _Aus cus_, if the current genus is not assigned, the superfamily is the parent taxon.
 An *incertae sedis* relationship should connect _Aus cus_ and the superfamily

-2. Species misidentification/misappliation.
+2. Species misidentification/misapplication.

 - Misapplication itself does not make an available name.
-But this a common practicy to include misapplication in the list of historical usages of the taxon names, especially in the cases where a new name is proposed as a "replacement" for a previously misidentified species.
+But this a common practice to include misapplication in the list of historical usages of the taxon names, especially in the cases where a new name is proposed as a "replacement" for a previously misidentified species.
-Remember, that _nomen novum_ cannot be proposed for misapplication, since it requires a previously availeble name, but invalid because of homonymy.
-To record this in TaxonWorks, a new Protonym for a missapplied name should be created in the database.
-This protonym should be linked to two other Taxon Names with two Taxon Name Relationships.
-The first relationship is to an available name with the same spelling
-(it could be a valid name or a synonym).
+Remember, that _nomen novum_ cannot be proposed for misapplication, since it requires a previously available name, but invalid because of homonymy.
+To record this in TaxonWorks, a new Protonym for a misapplied name should be created in the database.
+This Protonym should be linked to two other Taxon Names with two Taxon Name Relationships.
+The first relationship is to an available name with the same spelling (it could be a valid name or a synonym).
 The relationship type is "Misapplication".
 The second relationship "Invalidating" relationship should link this TaxonName to the correct name for this taxon.
 Remember, the "Synonym" relationship is not applicable here, since it assumes that both names are available name, and in this example Misapplication is not an available name.
 Follow the soft validation messages for other essential information for the Protonym in the database.

 An example: The name _Aus aus_ Author 1, is misapplication for _Aus bus_, and _Aus aus_ Author 2 is completely different species.

-After the protonym for the first name is created two relationships will be added in the database:
+After the Protonym for the first name is created two relationships will be added in the database:
-_Aus aus_ Author 1 Misapplication, linked to _Aus aus_ Author 2
+* _Aus aus_ Author 1 Misapplication, linked to _Aus aus_ Author 2
-_Aus aus_ Author 1 Invalid, linked to _Aus bus_
+* _Aus aus_ Author 1 Invalid, linked to _Aus bus_

-Once the misapplication is created, an OTU could be added to the TaxonName, which could be used, for example, for taxon determination.
+Once the misapplication is created, an OTU could be linked to the TaxonName, which could be used, for example, for taxon determination.

 ## Navigation helpers

+### Hotkeys.

+TaxonWorks has many hotkeys that can greatly improve productivity if mastered.
+Click the orange help circle, then the 'Keyboard shortcuts' slide-out to see an up-to-date list of hotkeys.

+Mac computers use 'ctrl' as triggering key, PCs use 'alt'.

+While on New/Edit taxon name there are extensive options:

+* ctrl+s Save taxon name changes
+* ctrl+n Create a new taxon name
+* ctrl+p Create a new taxon name with the same parent
+* ctrl+d Create a child of this taxon name
+* ctrl+l Clone this taxon name
+* ctrl+e Go to comprehensive specimen digitization
+* ctrl+p Create a new taxon name with the same parent
+* ctrl+m Go to new type material
+* ctrl+c Go to comprehensive specimen digitization
+* ctrl+b Go to browse nomenclature
+* ctrl+o Go to browse otus

+Additionally, on any browse/show page you can:
+* ctrl+p - automatically pin and default that name to the pinboard
+* ctrl+g - pop-up a quick navigation modal that lets you navigate to the defaulted records

 ## Help